KimikaTeorikoa/OptimRotEduc/README.md

 # OptimRotEduc

 This repo contains the files for teaching Steepest Gradient Descent, Conjugate Gradients, AdaGrad, RMSProp and ADAM in the context of Hartree-Fock and Natural Orbital Theory.
-The content is intended to be used as a module in a curse of numerical methods for quantum chemistry.
+The content is intended to be used as a module in a course on numerical methods for quantum chemistry.

 ## 💡 Installation